ramon-rocha/MonoDevelop.CobraBinding/README.md

 To Compile and Use
 ------------------

+This addin is mostly developed on Ubuntu 12.04 LTS using MonoDevelop 3.0 from this PPA: https://launchpad.net/~keks9n/+archive/monodevelop-latest
+I haven't been able to compile successfully on Windows yet so these instructions apply to Ubuntu.

-1) Open the solution file in MonoDevelop 3.0
+1) Open the solution file in MonoDevelop 3.X

-- This Addin is developed on Ubuntu.
-To compile on Windows, you'll need to re-establish the reference to the MonoDevelop.Core assembly by expanding 'References' and right-clicking on MonoDevelop.Core and selecting 'Delete.'
-If you're not compiling on Windows, just proceed to Step 2.

-- Next, right-click on 'References' and select 'Edit References...'

-- On the '.Net Assembly' tab, navigate to the location where MonoDevelop is installed and select the MonoDevelop.Core.dll assembly under the bin folder (e.g. C:\Program Files (x86)\MonoDevelop\bin\MonoDevelop.Core.dll).

-- Be sure to click the 'Add' button before clicking 'OK.'

-2) Select Build > Build All.
-This will generate a MonoDevelop.CobraBinding.dll assembly file in CobraBinding/bin/Debug.
+2) Build the 'Gui' project and then exit MonoDevelop.
+This will generate MonoDevelop.CobraBinding.Gui.dll in the Gui/bin/Debug folder.
+Do not attempt to build the 'CobraBinding' project since it's written in Cobra and you need the addin to compile Cobra code from MonoDevelop.
+The 'Gui' project is written in C# to utilize the existing design tools.

+3) Next, from the command line, change into the CobraBinding directory and execute ./scripts/build.
+This will generate an assembly called MonoDevelop.CobraBinding.dll in the CobraBinding/bin/Debug folder.

-3) Copy MonoDevelop.CobraBinding.dll to the MonoDevelop addins folder.
+3) Copy both generated assemblies to the MonoDevelop addins folder.
 This location depends on your operating system.

 - Ubuntu : ~/.local/share/MonoDevelop-3.0/LocalInstall/Addins